pablorotten/hibernate-course/README.md

 }
 ```

+## Mapping Composite and Collection Types

 ### Mapping Composite Value Types

-There are 2 ways to do it, with an Auxiliary table or directly in the annotations
+Uses an auxiliary class to define the attributes of the entity

 #### @Embeddable
-Create a composite value type class with the @Embeddable annotation:
+Create a Composite Value Type (CVT) class with the @Embeddable annotation:
 ```java
 @Embeddable // Composite value type public class Address {